Team7dot3/sat/test/README.md

 make diff_tests
 ```

-# Diff Test Output
+## Diff Test Output

-The output prints the number how many variables and clauses were produced for each test, and whether the test passed or failed.
+The output prints the number of how many variables and clauses were produced for each test, and whether the test passed or failed.
 Diff Test does not save the input of failed tests.
 Only the last test input file is saved (and written over on each test run)

 A typical output looks like this:
 ```